cilium/cilium/Documentation/cmdref/cilium-agent.md

       --vtep-mask string                                          VTEP CIDR Mask for all VTEP CIDRs (default "255.255.255.0") --wireguard-persistent-keepalive duration                   The Wireguard keepalive interval as a Go duration string --write-cni-conf-when-ready string                          Write the CNI configuration to the specified path when agent is ready
+      --xdp-cpumap-qsize uint32                                   Redirection queue size for the XDP cpumap. (default 255)
 ```

 ### SEE ALSO